August 23, 2012...4:01 pm

-Developing a Print Collection for Your Portfolio
+Developing a Pattern Collection for Your Portfolio

-If you are looking to land your first job or internship it is important to thoroughly know the company with which you are applying, understand their customer and develop a portfolio project with their customer in mind.
 We previously covered the first steps to developing this project: researching the company, choosing a target season for your collection and researching the trends which apply to their market.
-The next step is the fun part, developing a balanced print collection!
-This collection should show the hiring manager that you are able to think outside of your own design bubble and create a collection specifically for their company.
+The next step is the fun part, developing an eye-catching pattern collection!
+This pattern collection should show the hiring manager that you are able to think outside of your own design bubble and create a collection specifically for their company.

 * Collection snippet from Sellable Sketch alumnus, Whitney Catarella